-Search resumes for missing Houston girl, 4, who reportedly was previously removed from home by CPS
+Stepfather of missing Houston girl, 4, 'person of interest' in her disappearance, report says

 KANSAS MAN SHOT IN HEAD WHILE PLAYING BASKETBALL WITH DAUGHTER AT PARK, POLICE SAY

-Holbrook said the vehicle Vence was driving, a 2011 Nissan Altima, is also missing.
-He said a traffic camera showed it driving through an intersection in the Houston suburb of Sugar Land around 3 p.m.
+Holbrook said the vehicle Vence was driving, a 2011 Nissan Altima, also was missing.
+He said a traffic camera showed it driving through an intersection in Sugar Land around 3 p.m.
 Saturday.

-Authorities said they were not considering Vence a suspect and don't believe he's a person of interest in Maleah's disappearance.
-Officials released a photo of him on Twitter that showed an injury to his forehead.

-“The (step) father is the last person that we know was with the child, so of course we’ve looked at him, and that’s why we’re out here checking his story, because he said he was out here on Greens Road, and he lives down in the Sugar Land area, and he was at the hospital in Sugar Land,” Det.
-Ken Fregia of the Houston Police Homicide Division told FOX26.

 CLICK HERE FOR THE FOX NEWS APP

-Maleah is described by police as having black hair and brown eyes, according to FOX26.
+Maleah is described by police as having black hair and brown eyes, according to Fox 26.
 She is approximately 3-feet tall and weighs 30-40 pounds, and was last seen wearing a light blue Under Armor jacket, blue jeans and a gray Under Armor tennis shoes with pink and white details.

 The Associated Press contributed to this report.